What is DAB radio?

 The history of DAB radio for the UK started back in 1990 when the British Broadcasting Corporation (BBC) began conducting experiments into DAB engineering from the Crystal Palace station.

-By using a single-frequency network, the BBC found that it was able to expand the coverage of its radio stations to about 85% of the British population by 2004.
-Although DAB radio wasn’t an immediate success.
+Using a single-frequency network, the BBC found that it could expand its radio stations’ coverage to about 85% of the British population by 2004.
+However, DAB radio wasn’t an immediate success.

 In fact, uptake was incredibly slow.
-Adding a DAB radio receiver to a car was very expensive – and people mainly preferred to stick to their good old FM stations instead.
+Adding digital receivers to a car was very expensive – and people mainly preferred to stick to their good old FM radio stations instead.

-For instance, one of the first companies to create digital radio tuners was the audiophile specialist Arcam, a company who launched its product for about £700.
-Not only was the receiver expensive, but it only captured about 10 stations.
+For instance, one of the first companies to create digital radio tuners was the audiophile specialist Arcam, which launched its product for about £700.
+Not only was the digital radio receiver expensive, but it only captured about 10 stations.

-In 2001, a new processing chip meant that digital radios could be developed more cost-effectively.
-The “Pure” brand released one of the first budget-friendly DAB radios for less than £100 in 2002.
+In 2001, a new processing chip meant digital radios could be developed more cost-effectively.
+Pure released one of the first budget-friendly DAB radios for less than £100 in 2002.

-The low price-point started to earn the attention of new consumers.
-What’s more, because the number of digital radio stations available had started to develop at a steady pace, customers saw more of a reason to switch over.
+The low price point started to earn the attention of new consumers.
+Moreover, because the number of digital radio stations available had started to develop steadily, customers saw more of a reason to switch over.

-Today, the UK has the most significant digital radio network in the world.
+Today, the UK has the world’s most significant digital radio network.
 Additionally, the average price of a DAB radio has fallen gradually.
 The cheapest models today often cost less than £20.

 Even the UK government has taken steps to encourage the widespread adoption of DAB radio.